International Law Research Guide

 Custom is evidence of a general practice accepted as law according to article 38, paragraph 1, of the Statute of the International Court of Justice .
 Custom is an expression of a claim, demand, or expectation.
 The two generally accepted constituent elements in customary international law are state practice and opinio juris sive necessitatis or opinio juris [legal opinion of a state].
 It is also commonly agreed that custom refers to the practice and opinions of states, and not individuals and other collective entities... - Doebbler, Curtis F. J.

-Introduction to Customary International Law Research
+Understanding Customary International Law

 Customary International Law Research